cpescato/wikipedia/index.md

 <img src="images/duration4.png" width="550" height="300">

 What does this plot tells us ?
 Well, firstly it seems coherent with the previous one, meaning that longer elections appear to display a higher ratio of positive outcomes than elections lasting a shorter amount of time.
 Among the elections lasting less than 100 hours, very few of them had a positive outcome.
+On another note, it is also important to notice that having a long election does not guarantee a victory.
+Quite a few long elections had negative results.

 **Conclusion: Give people time to know you, to hear your opinions, and discuss about your program, increasing your election duration might increase your chances of winning!**